Our partners

 We encourage companies that offer the best of New Zealand know-how in renewable energy, commercial agriculture, disaster risk reduction and other key sectors to work with us through these channels.

-We aim to increase the impact of our aid by encouraging business activities including investment that deliver development benefits in our partner countries.
+We aim to increase the impact of our development cooperation by encouraging business activities including investment that deliver development benefits in our partner countries.
 We are identifying new ways to achieve this in addition to our support for improving the business environment in partner countries.

 Top